luxodd/arcade-documentation/docs/intro.md

 _An infographic visually representing the steps below will be displayed here.
 It will provide a quick, at-a-glance overview of the developer onboarding journey._
 :::

-The path involves distinct phases for you, the developer, and our internal Luxodd team:

 ### Phase 1: How to onboard a game dev to Luxodd

 :::note
-Below steps can be skipped if the game developer already has access to Luxodd Game Dev Portal.
+Below steps can be skipped if you already have access to Luxodd Game Dev Portal.
 :::

 1. Create an account on [Luxodd](https://app.luxodd.com/registration?redirect=/home)